Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 vowel -o, -e-.

-adjectives ending in -stvenny, -enny, short
+adjectives ending in -native, -native, short

-the masculine singular form has a truncated suffix:
+The masculine singular form has a truncated suffix:

-peculiar - peculiar; solemn - solemn; essential
+characteristic - characteristic; solemn - solemn; essential

 ny - essential; painful - painful; related - related, etc.

-pits of scientists, reflects the development trend of this group of adjectives
+yam scientists, reflects the development trend of this group of adjectives

-parallel forms (immoral - immoral, immoral,
+development parallel forms (immoral - immoral, immoral

 sensual - insensitive, numerous - numerous, mysterious -

-En, not na –enen.
+En, not na-enen.

-doubtful, ordinary, frank, penetrating, venerable, timely
+doubtful, ordinary, frank, heartfelt, respectful, timely

 They don't have it:

-1) adjectives with suffixes -sk-, -chesk-, -ensk-, -ov-, -ev-,
+1) adjectives with the suffixes -sk-, -ichesk-, -ensk-, -ov-, -ev-,

 a number of adjectives with the suffix -n-: “boorish act”, “ironic-

-some notes”, “beggarly salary”, “ordinary employee”, “key pro-
+some notes”, “beggarly wages”, “ordinary employee”, “key pro-

-blema”, “early morning”;
+problem", "early morning";

-2) some verbal adjectives with the suffix -l-:by-
+2) some verbal adjectives with the suffix -l-: by-

-rolled, melted; as well as many adjectives that are pro-
+wavy, thawed; as well as many adjectives that are pro-

-outgoing real participles: outstanding (capable
+origination by active participles: outstanding (capable

-ti), swollen (face), etc.;
+ty), swollen (face), etc.;

-3) many adjectives with subjective evaluation suffixes:
+3) many adjectives with suffixes of subjective assessment:

-thick, blushing, clean, unpretentious;
+plump, blushing, clean, simple;

-4) many adjectives relative in origin,
+4) many adjectives that are relative in origin,

 denoting colors: coffee, chocolate, lilac;